 - Log issues and treat them like bugs: How would your team go about addressing other bugs on your website?
 Accessibility issues are usability bugs at their very core.
 People can’t read your button labels?
 That’s a critical usability issue!
 Treat it like one and prioritize accordingly.

 - Create a plan for on-going optimizations: Websites are living things with many moving parts, and scheduling periodic accessibility audits can help you keep tabs on any new issues.
 Better yet, as awareness for accessibility grows on your team, use that momentum to make accessibility a part of your design process from the very start.

 Note: The information provided in this blog post does not, and is not intended to, constitute legal advice with respect to ADA-compliance or otherwise, and should not be acted upon as such.

-Looking for more UX Design Tips?
-Check out more posts from our UX Design Checklist series.
+Keep reading with more posts from our UX Design Checklist series.

 Check out Seer’s capabilities, work samples, etc. and get in touch: